sjhoeksma/restoff/README.md

 When true, storage of RESTful results on the client are disabled.

-* Effectivly bypass the core feature of Restoff causing it to act like a standard http library.
+* Effectivly bypass the core feature of **RESToff** causing it to act like a standard http library.
 * Useful for debugging.

 Example configuration: